Bobby Cremins: Georgia Tech

 Cremins had a host of players that went on to have successful NBA careers.
 First there was Mark Price (the Cleveland Cavaliers) and John Salley (the Detroit Pistons) in the early 1980s, followed by Duane Ferrell, Tom Hammonds, Dennis Scott, Brian Oliver, Kenny Anderson, Jon Barry, Travis Best, Stephon Marbury, Jason Collier and Matt Harpring.

 Cremins was an assistant coach on the first-ever gold medal-winning American World University Games team in 1986, assisting the head coach Lute Olson of the University of Arizona.
 Cremins also assisted Olson at the 1986 FIBA World Championship, also winning the gold medal there.
 During the summer of 1989 he coached the American team that qualified for the 1990 FIBA World Championship.

 Cremins assisted former NBA coach Lenny Wilkens in the American basketball team's appearance in the Summer Olympic Games of 1996 in Atlanta.
 This team was the second of the "Dream Teams" in the Olympic Games, and it featured such NBA stars as Charles Barkley, Karl Malone, Reggie Miller, Shaquille O'Neal, Scottie Pippen, David Robinson and John Stockton, several of whom were returning for their second Olympic Games basketball tournament.
 This "Dream Team" was undefeated in the Olympic basketball tournament, of course, and it defeated the second-place Yugoslavian team 95–69 in the championship game in winning the gold medal.

 On March 24, 1993, Cremins agreed to coach basketball at his alma mater, the University of South Carolina, before changing his mind and deciding three days later to continue at Georgia Tech.
 In 2003, Georgia Tech officially named the basketball court at the Alexander Memorial Coliseum on the Georgia Tech campus, the "Cremins Court".
 Paul Hewitt would take his place at Georgia Tech in 2000.

 Cremins announced his retirement after the 1999–2000 season with a 25-year coaching record of 452–303 (a winning percentage of .599), and with a Georgia Tech coaching record of 354–237 in 19 seasons (also a .599 winning percentage).
 He is far and away the winningest coach in Georgia Tech history.

 With his platinum blond hair, Cremins was an iconic figure at Georgia Tech.
 It was very common for fans to show up at Alexander Memorial Coliseum wearing blond wigs.

+Cremins was a member of the 2006 induction class in the Georgia Tech Sports Hall of Fame.